• Skip to primary navigation

 Graduates in computer science often work as computer technicians, web developers, and Programmers.

-Furthermore, the salaries in these fields are generally competitive.
-This is one of the reasons why computer science students have access to several specific scholarships for their field.
+Furthermore, the salaries in these fields are competitive.
+This is one reason why computer science students have access to several specific scholarships for their field.

 Students under this discipline have an average GPA of 3.2.